 Chart Report Type

 A chart report displays data in a graphical format.
-Format options include area, stacked area, horizontal bar, stacked horizontal bar, vertical bar, stacked vertical bar, doughnut, funnel, line, pie, pyramid, radar, and spline.
+Format options include area, stacked area, horizontal bar, stacked horizontal bar, vertical bar, stacked vertical bar, doughnut, funnel, line, pie, pyramid, radar, scatter, and spline.

 Line graphs do not use curve fitting and instead use a straight-line point-to-point methodology to connect data points where there is missing data.
 Spline graphs use curve fitting to connect data points where there is missing data.